HomeBlogWhat is MEA in PEM fuel cell?...

 3. Gas Diffusion Layers (GDL)

-The GDLs sit adjacent to the catalyst layers and serve multiple purposes: they facilitate gas transport, ensuring even distribution of hydrogen and oxygen to the respective catalyst layers; they conduct electrons, made from carbon fiber, away from the reaction sites to the external circuit; and they manage water produced at the cathode to prevent flooding and keep the membrane hydrated.
+The GDLs sit adjacent to the catalyst layers and serve multiple purposes.
+They facilitate gas transport, ensuring even distribution of hydrogen and oxygen to the respective catalyst layers.
+They conduct electrons, made from carbon fiber, away from the reaction sites to the external circuit.
+And they manage water produced at the cathode to prevent flooding and keep the membrane hydrated.
 Materials used include carbon fiber paper or cloth for high electrical conductivity and porosity, often with a Teflon (PTFE) coating applied to make it hydrophobic for water management.

 4. Microporous Layers (Optional)